-I’m completely obsessed with podcasts, I have hundreds bookmarked, and listen to a good 8+ hours worth of podcasts each and every day.
+I’m completely obsessed with podcasts; I have hundred’s bookmarked, and listen to a good 8+ hours worth of podcasts each and every day.
 I love learning things while working, and podcasts allow me to do that.
 There are some fantastic podcasts out there, and some not quite as polished.
 I’ve been keeping track of my favorites from the last year, and I think its time I start sharing my favorites from different categories to help others!

-In my opinion, its important to listen to at least 5-8 episodes of a podcast before writing them off (yes, pun intended), I also always start at the beginning of the series.
-If I’m not a fan 3-ish in, I skip to the most recent to see if its evolved into something more of my interest.
+In my opinion, it is important to listen to at least 5-8 episodes of a podcast before writing them off (yes, pun intended), I also always start at the beginning of the series.
+If I’m not a fan 3-ish in, I skip to the most recent to see if it evolved into something more of my interest.
 Putting yourself out there in a new medium can be terrifying, and if you’re learning new tools, brand new to hearing your voice recorded, and still trying to decide on the exact format – it can make things messy for the first few episodes.
 After about 5, people start building a decent cadence.
-A good podcast will continue evolving and changing regardless, but after the first 5 you should have a solid idea on whether or not you want to keep listening.
+A good podcast will continue evolving and changing regardless, but after the first 5, you should have a solid idea on whether or not you want to keep listening.

 So let’s get started on my favorite podcasts for writers about the writing process, I will do a different list regarding the business of writing at another time!
 Please remember, these are in no way an exhaustive list and based solely on personal opinion (also, in no particular order)!

-The host Yin Chang, is an actor, author and producer.
+The host Yin Chang, is an actor, author, and producer.
 This is one of my favorites, its focused on storytellers in general – not always necessarily authors, but its extremely relevant to everyone.
-There’s quite a bit of business sprinkled in, but its heavy on tips and full of interviews with accomplished authors, screenwriters and producers.
+There’s quite a bit of business sprinkled in, but its heavy on tips and full of interviews with accomplished authors, screenwriters, and producers.
 The weekly episode lengths are all over the place – anywhere from 5 minutes to an hour, and they can get a little emotional, but they are great so definitely check it out and give it a chance!

-This weekly podcast is hosted by Brandon Sanderson, Dan Wells, Mary Robinette Kowal and Howard Tayle and is only 15-20 minutes long.
+This weekly podcast is hosted by Brandon Sanderson, Dan Wells, Mary Robinette Kowal, and Howard Tayle and is only 15-20 minutes long.
 Which means if you haven’t already checked out this infamous podcast – you seriously have no excuse not to.
 They’ve been around for quite some time, and for good reason.
 Their format and tips will get you writing in no time, with no excuses.